hydroper/rust-langmeantree/README.md

     type Arena = MeaningArena;

     struct Meaning {
-        // Fields use Cell and are copied when read, by default;
-        // therefore assuming the variable's data type implements
-        // Copy.
-        //
-        // Use this form for primitive types such as f64, u32,
-        // usize, bool, and so on.
-        //
-        // fn x(&self) -> f64
-        // fn set_x(&self, value: f64)
         let x: f64 = 0.0;

-        // Use "ref" for RefCell.
-RefCell is used for data types
-        // such as String, Vec, HashMap, Rc, and so on.
-        //
-        // Note that this will assume that the data type implements Clone,
-        // as the methods clone data on read.
-        //
-        // For semantic cases that need mutability, use a
-        // shared container that is cloned by reference.
-        //
-        // fn y(&self) -> String
-        // fn set_y(&self, value: String) -> Self
         let ref y: String = "".into();

-        // The constructor; it is called as `Meaning::new(&arena, ...arguments)`.
-        //
-        // The instance is available inside the constructor code
-        // as the "this" local.
         pub fn Meaning() {
             super();
             println!("{}", this.m());